 What happens after?

 After you have completed your shadowing, you will be asked to complete a brief Evaluation Form based on your experiences.
 This is important for the RSCP in order to understand the impact of the Scheme and for you as an individual in order to reflect and make plans for any action as a result of your experiences.
-A copy of the Evaluation Form is accessible below but will also be sent to you on completion of your shadowing by the RSCP Team.
+A copy of the Evaluation Form will also be sent to you on completion of your shadowing by the RSCP Team.

 It is also important for your own learning and development that you take time to discuss your shadowing experience with your Line Manager during supervision or one-to-ones.
 You may, as a result of your own positive experience, wish to invite your ‘host’ back to your own organisation.